Meet Wesley Haffenden

 This campaign is not about left or right.
 It’s about whether everyday Hoosiers still have a voice in their own government.

-I’m running to reclaim the spirit of Hoosier hospitality and to build a future where hard work leads to opportunity and no one gets left behind.
+I’m running to build a future where hard work leads to opportunity and no one gets left behind.

 If you believe we should be lifting people up instead of tearing each other down, join this campaign.